Find a fast, simple and cost-effective way to send money to Bolivia using a specialist money transfer company.

 The South American nation of Bolivia takes in an amazingly varied selection of landscapes, including the Atacama Desert, the Andes Mountains and the Amazon jungle.
 Understandably, these are just a few of the features that make Bolivia a popular destination for Australian tourists.

 What happens if you’re travelling through Bolivia and you lose your wallet or it is stolen, though?
 It’s quick and easy for your loved ones in Australia to send you an international money transfer, but they’ll need to compare a range of options in order to find the most cost-effective transfer method.
-TorFX guarantee to match any competitor's exchange rate for a transaction.
+TorFX guarantees to match any competitor's exchange rate for a transaction.
 Conditions apply.